 The Phoenix assessment area demonstrates adequate branch distribution.
 Academy offers traditional banking services in the assessment area at both free-standing locations with drive up services, and leased retail spaces inside Walmart stores.
 Academy offers additional services that provide for alternative delivery system to customers that includes deposit-taking ATMs, online banking, telephone banking, and mobile banking.
 Academy also participates in the Cash2Debit program in which customers can go to a variety of retailers such as Walmart, drug stores, or convenience stores and swipe their Academy Bank debit card and hand the cash to the cashier with the cash then added to their Academy account.
 There are 48 Cash2Debit locations in the Phoenix AA, 16 in the Tucson AA, and four in the Yuma AA.
-Academy operates 10 deposit-taking ATMs in the Arizona with eight of them located in the Phoenix AA and one each in the Tucson and Yuma AAs.
-Two ATMs are located in moderate-income tracts in the Phoenix AA and one in the Tucson AA.
-There are no ATMs in low-income tracts, and two of the 10 ATMs are ITMs which allow a direct interface with an actual human teller.
+Academy operates 10 deposit-taking ATMs in the Arizona with eight of them located in the Phoenix AA and one each in the Tucson AA.
+There are no ATMs are located in moderate-income tracts, and two of the 10 ATMs are ITMs which allow a direct interface with an actual human teller.